-A partnership between Lynchburg College and Historic Sandusky, an important Civil War site near the campus, has been formed.
+A partnership between University of Lynchburg and Historic Sandusky, an important Civil War site near the campus, has been formed.

 The development of the non-profit partnership originated with an inquiry from the Strategic Planning Committee of the Historic Sandusky Foundation Board (HS) about the possibility of a formal relationship with LC.